ad Dei GloriamMinistries

 Psalms

 The book of Psalms is one of the best known and most lost loved books of the OT, and we also find this genre in other books of the Bible (2Sam 22, for example).
 Psalms are basically musical poems, hymns and prayers.
-In order to express the entire range of human emotions, the language of the psalms is very comprehensive. particularly hyperbole and metaphors.
+In order to express the entire range of human emotions, the language of the psalms is very comprehensive, including high usage of figurative language such as hyperbole and metaphors, and subject to the literary rules governing poetry and wisdom.
 We find psalms of salvation, lament, petition, confession, complaints, praises, distress and deliverance, thanksgiving, history, proverbs, celebration, wisdom, creation, trust and others.
-They are subject to the literary rules governing poetry and wisdom.
+The primary purpose for the biblical psalms is to teach us how to express ourselves to God in prayer and worship.

-In understanding the Psalms, one of the most important keys is that these scriptures are not primarily commands or moral instructions from God to us, but are of much benefit when we utilize them for their intended purposes, which is to teach us how to express ourselves to God in prayer and worship.
+In understanding the Psalms, one of the most important keys is that these scriptures are not primarily commands or moral instructions from God to us, but are of much benefit when we utilize them for their primary intended purpose, which is to teach us how to express ourselves to God in prayer and worship.
 We should use the Psalms to help express our thoughts and feelings in prayer, then listen for His answer.
 Many psalms contain doctrine, but we must always examine our conclusions in light of the whole of Scripture.
 This bring us to a second crucial rule for evaluating a psalm, always interpret individual verses within the full context of the entire psalm.
 Most psalms are self-contained musical stories whose ideas develop within the flow before being brought to a conclusion.
 Taking verses out of context can easily lead to a wrong conclusion of its purpose and message.

-The Psalms also reveal that we can honestly and openly express our emotions before God.
+To conclude, the Psalms reveal that we can honestly and openly express our emotions before God.
 David, the author of many of the Psalms, could almost simultaneously express anger and praise within the same thought.
 He could quickly move from spiritual despair to confident assurance, from deep sorrow to rejoicing.
 I think many of us can identify with the Psalms in that the mood changes reflect our own feelings, particularly during times of struggling with our faith.
 Finally, the psalms help us to meditate and reflect on the greatness of God and His Word.

 [TOC] [Top of Page]